nludban/rpi-pico-psst/verification.md

 # Verification

-Running psst-demo on a single pico (ie, same base clock to all SMs).
+Running psst-demo on a single pico (ie, same base clock to all SMs - likely best case minimal delays).

 ## Overview